microfarad-de/li-charger/README.md

 # Lithium-Ion Battery Charger

 This repository contains an Arduino implementation for a basic Lithium-Ion battery charger.
+The code has been implemented and tested on an ATmega328P based _Arduino Pro Mini_ clone board.

 Unless stated otherwise inside the source file headers, please feel free to use and distribute this code under the GNU General Public License v3.0.